Explore NSCC's business programs

 SAFE 1001 - Introduction to NS OH&S Act

 This course offers students an introduction to the Occupational Health & Safety (OH&S) Act of Nova Scotia, which is required by any person employed in a Nova Scotia workplace.
 This is a generic, introductory course that provides basic knowledge of the Act for students and is considered to be the basis from which more specific training can be given.

 Business Administration Year 1 Prescribed elective course requirement.
-One unit/credit.
+4 credits.